 If you closed the spreadsheet, open it again so that it is visible in Excel.

 SpreadsheetConverter can generate the web page in different formats, depending on your needs.
-You may later want to convert your own spreadsheets for other environments, e.g. for iPhone or Android smartphones, for Windows web servers with ASP.NET, or in Flash format.
-Select “Html” for this tutorial.
+You may later want to convert your own spreadsheets for other environments, e.g. for iPhone or Android smartphones.
+Select Html for this tutorial.

 SpreadsheetConverter creates the web page in the folder you previously specified, and opens the resulting web page in the browsers you selected.